fmasa/toggl-jira/README.md

 - **TOGGL_TOKEN** - Your auth token for Toggl.

 ## How can I sync those entries to JIRA?
-Because Toggl can be used for more than just work, every entry you wan't to sync must have **JIRA** tag and (any) project associated.
+Because Toggl can be used for more than just work, every entry you wan't to sync must have **JIRA** tag, name beginning with issue key and (any) project associated.

 Now just call the app: *https://{app_location}?token={SECURITY_TOKEN}* and your time entries will be synced.